-The U.S. Department of Transportation is integral in advancing domestic and international climate ambition in accordance with: America's U.S. renewed engagement in the United Nations Framework Convention for Climate Change and the Paris Agreement; the Administration's international climate agenda set forth at the April 2021 Leaders' Summit on Climate; (C) EO 14008: Tackling the Climate Crisis at Home and Abroad; EO 14027: Establishment of the Climate Change Support Office; and the U.S. Aviation Climate Action Plan released at the 26th Conference of the Parties to the UN Framework Convention in Glasgow in 2021.
+The U.S. Department of Transportation is integral in advancing domestic and international climate ambition in accordance with: America's U.S. renewed engagement in the United Nations Framework Convention for Climate Change and the Paris Agreement; the Administration's international climate agenda set forth at the April 2021 Leaders' Summit on Climate; (C) EO 14008: Tackling the Climate Crisis at Home and Abroad; EO 14027: Establishment of the Climate Change Support office; and the U.S. Aviation Climate Action Plan released at the 26th Conference of the Parties to the UN Framework Convention in Glasgow in 2021.
 DOT is mandated to incorporate climate into our international strategy.
 The Office of International Transportation and Trade develops multimodal international climate policies, strategies, programs, technical assistance, and interagency partnerships to reduce transport emissions and foster the decarbonization of the global transportation sector.
 The Department plays a leadership role in bilateral and multilateral fora, including the International Civil Aviation Organization (ICAO), the International Maritime Organization (IMO), the Organization for Economic Cooperation and Development (OECD)/International Transportation Forum (ITF), the G7, the G20, and the UN World Forum for the Harmonization of Vehicle Regulations (WP.29).

-The Program funding will support the collection of information and data analysis of (1) country-level transportation emission inventories, using data at the modal level; (2) country-level, modally disaggregated transportation Nationally Determined Contributions (NDCs); (3) multilateral, regional and national standards supported by the U.S. that promote ambition and integrity in mitigating transportation sector emissions; and (4) DOT and U.S. Government (USG) mitigation capabilities and expertise in the transportation sector, cross-tabulated with opportunities for American jobs.
+The Department's international climate strategy includes the development of a compendium.
+The program funding will support the collection of information and data analysis of: (1) countrylevel transportation emission inventories, using data at the modal level; (2) country-level, modally disaggregated transportation Nationally Determined Contributions (NDCs); (3) multilateral, regional and national standards supported by the U.S. that promote ambition and integrity in mitigating transportation sector emissions; and (4) DOT and USG mitigation capabilities and expertise in the transportation sector, cross-tabulated with opportunities for American jobs.

 The Safe Skies for Africa (SSFA) Program supports the Administration Prosper Africa Build Together Campaign by showcasing American leadership in aviation management and technologies.
-It creates an important air safety, security, climate, and environment policy dialogue between the United States and African countries through USG technical assistance, capacity building, and export of U.S. goods and services to counter other nations' influence.
+It creates an important air safety, security, climate and environment policy dialogue between the United States and African countries through United States Government (USG) technical assistance, capacity building, and export of United States goods and services to counter other nations' influence.
 SSFA program funding will target African states and regional economic communities of interest to the USG and private sector, and work with them to foster and sustain internationally compliant aviation operations (namely ICAO standards).
 The program will advance Departmental safety, climate, and economic strategic objectives, and the overall USG priority of increasing market access for the aviation sector.
-State Department, National Security Council, Office of Management and Budget, and other departments and agencies are fully supportive of DOT's SSFA program and engagement in Africa.
+State Department, National Security Council, Office of Management and Budget and other departments and agencies are fully supportive of DOT's SSFA program and engagement in Africa.